sthesing/Podstatty/README.md

+# Podstatty #

-Podstatty is a little experiment I'm conducting with the server logs of my podcasts.
+Podstatty is a little experiment I use to generate statistics for my podcasts from server logs.

-As of now, it's in a _very_ early stage, probably _very_ buggy, and it doesn't do much, at all.
-It dumps the overall traffic for each file into a sqlite db, calculates complete downloads (overall traffic/filesize) and dumps the results to a csv-file.
+For the Moment, it takes prepared server logs as input (see [Input](#input) for details) and spits out to files:

+1. A sqlite db containing
+    - a list of traffic per episode file per day and
+    - a list of the filesizes.
+2. A csv-file of complete downloads (calculated as `(overall traffic)/filesize`) per episode file

+The csv file just shows a simplified count of how many times which file has been downloaded.
+The sqlite db can be used by other software (e.g. [GNU R](http://www.r-project.org/) to generate more elaborate statistics.

-# Dependencies #
+## Dependencies ##

-It depends on python-sqlite, Storm, Requests and Elementtree On a Debian-bases system, you'll probably get everything you need by running `apt-get install python-sqlite python-storm python-requests python-lxml`
+It depends on python-sqlite, Storm, Requests and Elementtree On a Debian-based system, you'll probably get everything you need by running `apt-get install python-sqlite python-storm python-requests python-lxml`

-# Input #
+## Input ##

 Download the logfile you want to process.
 Podstatty takes files named in this scheme: access_log_YYYY-MM-DD_filtered.txt, that do only contain the URLs of GET-Requests without the domain and the traffic caused by the request.
 Something like this: